 What Is Amazon FBA Wholesale?

 If you’re selling smaller items, you may be able to save money by fulfilling orders yourself.
-But if you’re selling products that require Amazon’s fulfillment expertise, then Amazon wholesale FBA is definitely worth considering.
+But if you’re selling products that require Amazon’s fulfillment expertise, then wholesale is definitely worth considering.

 How Does Amazon Wholesale FBA Work?